saidavanam/software_engineering/Unit-3.md

 5. **Limitations**: Size-oriented metrics may not reflect the actual complexity or quality of the code.
 For example, a shorter, well-written code could be more efficient than a longer, poorly written one.

+**Q** Brief about Empirical estimation model

+The Empirical Estimation Model in software engineering is a method used for project estimation which is based on historical data and past experience.
+The key aspects of this model include:

+1. **Data-Driven Approach**: The model relies on empirical data from previous projects.
+This data includes metrics such as the number of lines of code, function points, effort hours, cost, and duration of past projects.

+2. **Statistical Methods**: The empirical model often uses statistical techniques to analyze historical data.
+These methods can include regression analysis, which helps in identifying relationships between variables and in predicting future outcomes based on these relationships.

+3. **Project Estimation**: Empirical models are used to estimate aspects of software projects like effort, cost, and time.
+By inputting current project parameters into the model, it predicts these factors based on the patterns observed in the historical data.

+4. **Examples of Models**:
+    - **COCOMO (Constructive Cost Model)**: This is a widely used empirical model for estimating the cost, effort, and schedule of software projects.
+It considers factors like the size of the software, complexity, required reliability, and team capability.
+    - **Function Point Analysis**: This technique measures the functionality delivered by the software, based on the user's external view of the system.
+It's then correlated with historical data to estimate effort and cost.

+5. **Calibration**: Empirical models often require calibration to the specific environment and practices of an organization.
+This involves adjusting the model based on the organization's historical data to improve its accuracy in future predictions.